Red Light Collisions in Illinois

 The doctrine of per se negligence solves the problem of defining reasonableness.
 Something is negligent per se when it was a violation of a traffic law designed for safety.
 In essence, the court assumes that traffic laws are the government’s decision on what precautions are definitely reasonable to take, such as stopping at a red light.
 Those bright line rules can make determining fault in these cases much easier.

 If you or a loved one has been involved in a red light collision, contact an Elgin personal injury attorney today.
-The attorneys at Woodruff Johnson & Evans are here to help you get the full, fair compensation that you deserve.
+The attorneys at Woodruff Johnson & Evans Law Offices are here to help you get the full, fair compensation that you deserve.